symfony/symfony-docs/reference/constraints/GreaterThanOrEqual.rst

 ---------------

 .. versionadded:: 2.6
-    The feature to compare dates was added in Symfony 2.6.
+    The feature to compare dates was introduced in Symfony 2.6.

 This constraint can be used to compare ``DateTime`` objects against any date string `accepted by the DateTime constructor`_.
 For example, you could check